 5. Where will the content come from?

-Actually generating the content on a regular basis is where businesses sometimes trip.
+Actually generating the content on a regular basis is where businesses sometimes trip up.

 To use your resources efficiently, look at what you already produce.
 Do you have an email newsletter?
 A seminar?
 A slideshow?
 See if the information in them could be transformed to answer your audience’s questions and satisfy those keyword searches.
 For example, training resources on your website could be shaped into a “Quick Fix of the Month” blog post.

-Curate content from other sources, reviewing what’s out there and sharing what’s relevant: perhaps an informative “Top IT Trends for 2015” article.
+Curate content from other sources, reviewing what’s out there and sharing what’s relevant: perhaps an informative “Top IT Trends for this year” article.
 Be sure to add your thoughts on the piece, tying it to your business and making it more relevant to your readers.

 Can your customers contribute?
 How about your partners?
 Can you interview a vendor or an industry leader?